- Type of Degree: Bachelor of Science (BS)

 - Understand livestock nutrition and the ration formulation process

-- Understand reproduction and genetics and be able to implement a breeding program
+- Understand reproduction and genetics and implement a breeding program

 - Design, plan, and implement a garden